autonome/peek/README.md

 - [x] unreg shortcuts on unload

 Features clean themselves up for lifecycle events
-- [ ] actually load/unload peeks when enabled/disabled
+- [ ] load/unload peeks when enabled/disabled
-- [ ] actually load/unload slides when enabled/disabled
+- [ ] load/unload slides when enabled/disabled
-- [ ] actually load/unload scripts when enabled/disabled
+- [ ] load/unload scripts when enabled/disabled

 Peeks/Slides
 - [x] only register shortcut and create window if a URL is configured